ios-project-usfca-2021sp/breathe/README.md

 **Required Must-have Stories**

+- Database can store user information:
+   - [x] Have the parse backend setup with user and todo task table.
 - User see app icon in home screen with a styled launch screen.
    - [ ] front end - user can see an app icon and lauch screen.
 - User can log in.
    - [x] front end - user can see a login screen.
-   - [ ] back end - user can login via login screen.
+   - [ ] back end - user can login via login screen. (started)
 - User can register.
    - [x] front end - user can see a register screen.
-   - [ ] back end - user can create new account via register screen.
+   - [ ] back end - user can create new account via register screen. (started)
 - User can log out.
    - [ ] front end - user can see a logout button.
    - [ ] back end - user can logout via logout button.